ManuGC22/dead-space-log/README.md

 # Dead Space Log

-Dead Space Log is a website for fans of the Dead Space franchise that wish to know information about the necromorphs (in-game enemies), what are their attacks and how to defeat them.
+Dead Space Log is a website for fans of the Dead Space franchise that wish to know information about the necromorphs (in-game enemies), what are their attacks, and how to defeat them.

 **<a href="#"> Link to project </a>**